52 Delicious Places to Eat in London as Picked by a Local

 15. Grain Store

-It might sounds like a strange name, but this is a very nice place to sit during the summer.
+It might sounds like a strange name, but this is one of the nicest places to eat in London during the summer.
 It is located behind Kings Cross on Granary Square, and not many tourists know about its existence!

 16. German Gymnasium